NeoKEX/Goatbot-updated/replit.md

 - Migrated from local fb-chat-api to neokex-fca npm package
 - Removed entire dashboard system to simplify deployment
 - Cleaned up database models and global state
+- **Developer Role Enhancement (November 16, 2025):**
+  - Modified `setrole` command to allow developers (role 4) to change roles for ALL commands
+  - Developers can now manage permissions for high-level commands (role 2, 3, 4) that were previously restricted
+  - Updated command description and error messages to reflect developer privileges
+  - Bot developers now have unrestricted access to all role management commands
 - **Critical Security Fix:** Refactored role storage and resolution system with:
   - Proper promise handling and validation
   - Backward-compatible data migration for legacy role fields